Transition to new version of CO₂ Performance Ladder begins in 2025

 Transitional arrangements give organisations two years to progress to Handbook 4.0

 The transition from Handbook 3.1 to 4.0 is the largest revision of the CO2 Performance Ladder to date.
-Certificate holders, contracting authorities and Certification Bodies (CBs) will therefore have plenty of time to prepare for the new handbook.
+Certificate holders, contracting authorities and certification bodies (CBs) will therefore have plenty of time to prepare for the new handbook.
 SKAO director Gijs Termeer and Handbook 4.0 project leader Tijmen de Groot explain how the transitional arrangements will work.
 “We want to ensure that all parties are ready to use Handbook 4.0 within two years.”

 “With the CO2 Performance Ladder, we want to stay ahead of the curve,” says Gijs Termeer.
 At the current levels 1 and 2, relatively few organisations are certified.
 Most organisations go directly to level 3 of the Ladder.
 An increasing number are also certified at level 5.
 That is why we have replaced the five levels in the new handbook with three steps.
 Step 1 can largely be thought of as levels 1 to 3 of Handbook 3.1.
 Step 2 and – especially – step 3 require quite a bit more ambition.
 In doing so, we challenge the frontrunners quite a bit.”